SwissDataScienceCenter/renku/docs/admin/prerequisites/tiller.rst

 Helm client
 --------------

-To install helm client in your laptop, a cluster VM or wherever you want to run the helm commands from, please refer to `Helm documentation <https://helm.sh/docs/using_helm/#installing-the-helm-client>`_ and `Helm github repository <https://github.com/helm/helm#install>`_.
+To install helm client in your laptop, a cluster VM or wherever you want to run the helm commands from, please refer to `Helm documentation <https://helm.sh/docs/using_helm/#installing-the-helm-client>`_ and `Helm github repository <https://helm.sh/docs/intro/install/>`_.

+If you want to use Helm 2 you need to deploy Tiller in your cluster.

 Tiller
 --------